 Note: They love it!
 Use once a month to control fleas and ticks.

 By DeAnn C.

 Here is one to try for fleas.
 Take any kind of baby wipes (mark wipes container for pet use only) and add just 1/4 cup of Skin So Soft to the wipes container.
 This can be used daily for either cats or dogs.
-Be careful around the face area.
-I used this trick when I was a dog groomer.

 How do I get rid of fleas?
 I've tried everything and am lost.
 My 5 pound Miniature Pinscher has fleas and I can't bear to see her go through any more.
 Suggestions please. :)

 Do not use Frontline, Advantage or flea dips.
 Deaths have resulted from the use of these chemical products.